Industry Applications for Plasma Cutting Systems

 Machine Systems

 Research should be done before selecting a mechanised Plasma Cutting System.
 Generally they are much larger than manual systems and are used alongside cutting tables.
 These systems can be incorporated into punch press, laser cutting and robotic cutting systems.
-Because of the size, machine Plasma Cutters are not easily relocated, so certain areas need to be considered before a purchase is made:

 • Parts needed to be cut e.g. Size, shape and thickness.